 - 1/4 cup vegetable oil

-- 1 1/2 cups diced pineapple (Alternatively you can use a 20 oz. can pineapple tidbits, drained)
+- 1 1/2 cups diced fresh pineapple or 20 oz. can pineapple tidbits, drained (crushed not recommended)

 - 1 1/2 teaspoons vanilla

-- 1 teaspoon pineapple extract (optional, for additional flavor)
+- 1 teaspoon pineapple extract recommended but optional

 - 1/2 cup flour